Crablicious/libdwarf-addr2line/README.md

 This is for latest libdwarf.
 Currently libdwarf 0.3.1

+the batch no-batch options have very different code paths.

-The code assumes C99 stdbool.h  and
+The code assumes C99 as it uses stdbool.h and uses declarations after some code lines.
-type 'bool' available for the code to compile.
+This was the choice of the original author.

 ### Usage